lockss/lockss-rtd-manual/docs/installing/downloading.rst

 To download the :term:`LOCKSS Installer`, you will use :term:`Curl` or :term:`Wget` [#fn-fetcher]_ to invoke the :term:`LOCKSS Downloader`, whose default action is to download the LOCKSS Installer.

+1. .. index:: whoami

-1. Double-check that you are operating in the ``root`` session established for the entirety of this chapter [#fn-root-session]_ by typing:
+   Double-check that you are operating in the ``root`` session established for the entirety of this chapter [#fn-root-session]_ by typing:

    .. code-block:: shell